pyeventsourcing/eventsourcing/README.md

 compressed before it is encrypted, which can mean application performance is improved when encryption is enabled.

+**Customizable Transcoding** — Between domain events and stored events, allows support to be added for serialization and deserialization of custom value object types, and also makes it possible to use different database schemas when developing a custom stored event repository.

+**Synchronous Publish-Subscribe Mechanism** — Entirely deterministic, with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have returned.

+**Abstract Base Classes** — For domain models, infrastructure, and applications that make use of those models and that infrastructure.
+For
+instance: the Application class helps by constructing an event store, and a persistence subscriber that uses the event store; the repository base class constructs the event player for a repository; and the domain event base class can provide itself with a unique domain event ID.
+There is a UML class diagram which which shows the core classes and their relationships in the Design section (see below).

 **Time-Bucketed Logs** — Provide a way of writing an indefinitely long stream of events in a highly scalable manner.
 Includes log objects, logged message events and a log reader implemented as a generator that